Roentgen (unit): NIST definition

 Today the roentgen is rarely used, and the International Committee for Weights and Measures (CIPM) never accepted the use of the roentgen.
 From 1977 to 1998, the US NIST's translations of the SI brochure stated that the CIPM temporarily accepted the use of the roentgen (and other radiology units) with SI units since 1969.
 However, the only related CIPM decision shown in the appendix are with regards to the curie in 1964.
 The NIST brochures defined the roentgen as 2.58 × 10^{−4} C/kg, to be employed with exposures of x or γ radiation, but did not state the medium to be ionized.
-The CIPM's current SI brochure excludes the roentgen from the tables of non-SI units accepted for use with the SI.
+The CIPM's current SI brochure does not list the roentgen (or any other units) as accepted for use with the SI.
 The US NIST clarified in 1998 that it was providing its own interpretations of the SI system, whereby it accepted the roentgen for use in the US with the SI, while recognizing that the CIPM did not.
 By then, the limitation to x and γ radiation had been dropped.
 NIST recommends defining the roentgen in every document where this unit is used.
 The continued use of the roentgen is strongly discouraged by the NIST.